 4.B.
 Additional payment methods.
 If you would like to fulfill your invoice with another method of payment, please notify me as soon as possible.
 I will endeavor to work with you to the best of my ability, though please note that I may not be able to accept all payment methods.

-5.A.
+5.B.
 Late fees.
-Invoices that remain unpaid 30 days after billing are considered overdue and are subject to a monthly late fee of $10.00 or 3%, whichever is greater.
+Invoices that remain unpaid 30 calendar days after billing are considered overdue and are subject to a monthly late fee of $10.00 or 3%, whichever is greater.
 If your invoice has incurred one or more late fees, the fee(s) should be submitted with your payment for that invoice.
 An invoice that has incurred late fees but whose original invoice amount has been paid is not considered closed until all late fees are paid as well and will continue to accrue late fees at the highest applicable rate.

 6.A.
 Ownership of copyright.
-I retain the copyright over the work I do for you until I receive payment in full from you, including late fees or court-imposed damages (see section 9.B below), if any.
+I retain the copyright over the work I do for you until I receive payment in full from you, including late fees or court-imposed damages (see ¶9.B below), if any.
 Prior to receiving payment, printer-ready and other prepared files I send to you include a limited, revocable license for your printing, presentation, or other use of the work.
-Upon receiving payment, the copyright will transfer to you or your organization and I will retain a license pursuant to section 6.B below.
+Upon receiving payment, the copyright will transfer to you or your organization and I will retain a license pursuant to ¶6.B below.

 6.B.
 Perpetual, royalty-free license.
 You agree that I retain a perpetual, royalty-free license to use the work I do for you, including drafts, in my portfolio, blog posts, publications, and other materials that I produce to showcase my work, highlight my skills to potential clients and others, or discuss my work processes.
 You understand that this portfolio and other materials may be in print and/or digital formats, including on the internet where it will be publicly accessible.
 This license is nontransferable without prior permission, verbal or written, from you.